In this lesson, we'll learn about special characters that are used to clarify positions of characters in strings and substrings.

 This character is $

 .
-Here is an example without using this character, with two matches:
+Here is an example without this character.
+It has two matches:

 /script